 Brick Construction is Safer

-Coloradoans know the winds and the lack of moisture in the state can lead to fires.
+Winds and the lack of moisture can lead to fires.
 These can be caused by mulch fires, garbage fires, automobile-related ignitions and grass fires started by cigarettes and matches.
 Wildfires are a real concern and the flames from these types of fires are the most serious ignition sources for exterior fires.

 “Some insurance companies have also noticed the advantage of brick.
 Insurance rates for homes constructed of brick and stone are generally lower than those of other materials because the potential for fires is considerably less,” he said.